-Object Description Auto Configuration Enable IPv6 auto-configuration by checking this box.
+Object Description VLAN Interface Choose the VLAN ID to which you would like to add the IPv6 interface.
+Auto Configuration Enable IPv6 auto-configuration by checking this box.
 If it fails, the configured IPv6 address is zero.
-The router may delay responding to a router solicitation for a few seconds; the total time needed to complete auto-configuration can be significantly longer.
-IPv6 Address Provide the IPv6 address of this switch.
+The router may delay responding to a router solicitation for a few seconds; the total time needed to complete auto- configuration can be significantly longer.
+IPv6 Address Provide the IPv6 address for the VLAN interface.
 IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
 The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
 It also uses the following legally IPv4 address.
 For example, ':192.1.2.34'.
 Provide the IPv6 Prefix of this switch.
-The allowed range is 1 through 128 .
-Gateway Provide the IPv6 gateway address of this switch.
-IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
-For example, 'fe80::215:c5ff:fe03:4dc7'.
+The allowed range is 1 through 128.
 DHCPv6 Client To enable this Industrial Managed Switch to accept a configuration from a Dynamic Host Configuration Protocol version 6 (DHCPv6) server.
 By default, the Industrial Managed Switch does not perform DHCPv6 client actions.
 DHCPv6 clients request the delegation of long-lived prefixes that they can push to individual local hosts.

-Figure 4-2-3-2: IPv6 Information Page Screenshot
+Figure 4-2-3-2: VLAN IPv6 Interface Status Screenshot